Z-Shang/LICPP/README.md

 ## About
 A tiny library that implements some basic Lisp (mainly Common Lisp) utilities as a DSL, currently just a toy, beware of dirty hacks and low performance.

+This has been tested with Clang 9.0, GCC 7.1, and Visual Studio Community 2017.

 ## Usage
 At least C++ 14 is required.